gogins/csound-extended/nudruz/README.md

 dependencies, listed in `nudruz.asd`.
 Some of these can be installed as Linux packages, some must be installed by cloning Git repositories, some must be installed using Quicklisp, and some must be installed by downloading archives.
-In all cases you must create a symbolic link from the package code to your ` ~/.local/share/common-lisp/source/` directory.
+In all cases except for packages you must create a symbolic link to your ` ~/.local/share/common-lisp/source/` directory.
 For example:

 ```
 mkg@bodhimandala:~/csound-extended/nudruz$ ls -ll ~/.local/share/common-lisp/source/